nuno-andre/clyphx/docs/macrobat_manual.md

 should control a parameter.
 So you shouldn't have two Macros that both control a Chain's Volume for example.

-**RACK NAME:**

-The Rack's name needs to start with `NK CHAIN MIX`.
+**RACK NAME:** needs to start with `NK CHAIN MIX`.
 After this name, you will specify the Chain mixer parameter to control.  `VOL` (Chain Volume), `PAN` (Chain Pan) or `MUTE` (Chain Mute).

-**MACRO NAMES:**

-Macro Names can be the number of the Chain to operate on.
+**MACRO NAMES:** can be the number of the Chain to operate on.
 To find the number of a Chain, look at the Chain List of the Rack.
 The first chain listed is 1, second is 2, etc.

-**EXTRA FUNCTIONS:**

-The parameters that you've assigned to the Macros can be reset to their default value by toggling the Chain Mix Rack's On/Off switch (turn if off and then on again).
+**EXTRA FUNCTIONS:** The parameters that you've assigned to the Macros can be reset to their default value by toggling the Chain Mix Rack's On/Off switch (turn if off and then on again).

 ---